openvinotoolkit/openvino/docs/template_plugin/README.md

 # template-plugin

 Template Plugin for Inference Engine which demonstrates basics of how Inference Engine plugin can be built and implemented on top of Inference Engine Developer Package and Plugin API.
+As a backend for actual computations ngraph reference implementations is used, so the Template plugin is fully functional.

 ## How to build